s-blu/writerey/README.md

 ## System requirements

-This app is only tested for Windows 10.
+This app is only tested for Windows (8 and 10).
 If you use it for any other operating system, I'd appreciate feedback!

 To use writerey, you need the following tools installed on your machine: